shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 tags=""
 +++

-Traveling, it always seemed to me, a privilege or a luxury to be able to travel and visit different places around the world, especially as naturally as a child just exploring the world around him.

-By the time we grow up we end up justify to ourselves that it's not so easy, there are rules and responsibilities that we must take up in order to survive in this world and fit in.

-However, it's this fear and scarcity based thinking and in-turn living, accentuated by the Covid-19 pandemic of 2020 and 2021, that I've been on a journey to transform into an abundance mindset ever since.
+Traveling, the act of going from place to place, always seemed to me like a privilege or a luxury.

+Such a simple yet magical experience it can be.
+You hop on a bus, a train or a airplane and within a few hours you're transported to another microcosm on earth, with it's own weather conditions, set of people, flora and fauna, with places to see and be and things to do.

+We, as a species have always been travelers first and hunters and gatherers later.
+It was this nomadic nature that allowed Homo Sapiens to evolve and survive over not so fortunate Neanderthals[^1].

+As a child we all naturally want to explore the world around us.
+Look at everything in its rawness, taste it, smell it and play with literally anything.

 <!-- more -->

+However, by the time we grow up we end up justify to ourselves that it's not so easy, there are rules and responsibilities that we must take up in order to survive in this world and fit in.

+It's this fear and scarcity based thinking and in-turn living, accentuated by the Covid-19 pandemic of 2020 and 2021, that I've been on a journey to transform into an abundance mindset ever since.

-### What Really is Travelling?
+### What does traveling mean for You?

-What does it mean to travel?
+What does it mean to travel today?
 Is it just crossing a checklist of places and countries to visit?
 Taking pictures of yourself at popular destinations as a badge of accomplishment?
 Bragging about places you've been to at dinner conversations?
 Or is there something more to it.